 The adoption of 5G can be accelerated within the spectrum currently used for 4G.
 The expectation is that the 700 MHz, 850 MHz, 1900 MHz and 1.7/2.1 GHz bands could be used to accommodate both existing and 5G technology.
 The channel plans and spectrum caps of these frequency bands were therefore optimised to accommodate both.
-Spectrum caps across multiple bands were also adopted to enable larger spectrum assignments within bands to facilitate 5G deployments, and simultaneously freeing spectrum in neighbouring bands with similar propagation characteristics.
-Additionally, mid-band spectrum in the 2.5 GHz and 3.5 GHz bands was included, as these bands offer a unique mixture of coverage and capacity for mobile 5G services.
+Spectrum caps across multiple bands were also adopted to enable larger spectrum assignments within bands to facilitate 5G deployments, and simultaneously freeing spectrum in nearby bands with similar propagation characteristics.
+Additionally, mid-band spectrum in the 2.5 GHz and 3.5 GHz bands were included, as these bands offer a unique mixture of coverage and capacity for mobile 5G services.
 Consideration was given to the existing services in these frequency bands.

 The Authority considered the need to balance facilitating the spectrum requirements of the existing PMTS providers to meet future consumer data demands and the introduction of a third PMTS provider.
+The spectrum caps in the Plan will allow the two existing PMTS providers to access additional spectrum, while ensuring access to, if authorised, a third mobile operator, in the existing bands.
+Aggregate spectrum caps were introduced to support the deployment of wider RF channels across contiguous spectrum while ensuring equal spectrum assignments across similar bands.
+This will allow PMTS providers to benefit from the spectral efficiency and cost-effectiveness of contiguous spectrum compared to carrier aggregation (Coleago Consulting 2021).

-The spectrum caps in the Plan will allow the two existing PMTS providers to maximise the spectrum in the 700 MHz, 850 MHz, 2.5 GHz and 3.5 GHz bands.
-In the event that a third PMTS provider is authorised, similar spectrum, as deemed by the current mobile operators, will be allocated in the 600 MHz (612-652/663-703 MHz), extended 850 MHz (814-824 MHz/859-869 MHz) and 3.5 GHz (3.3-3.7 GHz) bands.
+If a third PMTS provider is authorised, spectrum will be allocated in the 600 MHz (612-652/663-703 MHz) and extended 850 MHz (814-824 MHz/859-869 MHz) and spectrum caps will be established to ensure parity in the accommodation of the three mobile providers in the bands below 1 GHz, with all bands available to the three providers.